 I didn’t try Sosharu though and I’ve heard a lot of good things about it, so I’ve decided to pay a visit next week.
 I’ll report my opinions about it on my facebook page.

 7. Borough Market

 Before moving to London, I’ve visited Tower Bridge and London Bridge a few times, but it never occurred to me to look a bit further behind the buildings to find this awesome food market.
-I often drop by for a Salted beef sandwich from Nana Fanny’s or a Garlic Praw Wrap from Applebee’s.
+I often drop by for a Salted beef sandwich from Nana Fanny’s or a Garlic Prawn Wrap from Applebee’s.
 I wrote a post about it so check it out here to see a lot more photos and what to try in Borough Market.

 8. Maltby Street Market

 The youngest and tiniest of them all, but certainly one of the best food markets in London.
 This is like a hidden gem.
 A lot of people don’t know about it because it is literally hidden between a railway and a big block of flats.
-It is among my favourites, so I wrote a post about it.
+It is among my favorites, so I wrote a post about it.
 In that post, you’ll find a few good suggestions about what to try when visiting this market (like Tozino Bar, African Volcano or The Steakers)

-So these are my 8 favourite food related places in London.
+So these are my 8 favorite food related places in London.
 If you’re visiting make sure you check them all on your list.
 If you happen to leave one out, then book another trip right away 🙂 .
 Trust me, you don’t want to miss anything.

 But enough about me, what are your favorite places in London?